School governors' personal liability

 Contents

-1. Governors are "generally protected" from personal liability
+1. Governors and trustees are "generally protected" from personal liability

-2. Circumstances when a governor may be personally liable
+2. Circumstances when a governor or trustee may be personally liable

-Although the governing board is legally responsible for the conduct of its school(s), individual governors are "generally protected" from personal liability.
+Although the board is legally responsible for the conduct of its school(s), individual governors and trustees are "generally protected" from personal liability.

 As long as you act honestly, reasonably and in good faith, you shouldn't be held personally liable.

-Chairs and vice-chairs aren't more liable than other governors
+Chairs and vice-chairs aren't more liable than others

-The Department for Education (DfE) told us that all governors are equally protected from personal liability.
+The Department for Education (DfE) told us that all governors/trustees are equally protected from personal liability.

 Liability beyond period of office

-If a governor hasn't acted in good faith, it's uncertain how long they'd remain personally liable – it will be judged on a case-by-case basis.
+If a governor/trustee hasn't acted in good faith, it's uncertain how long they'd remain personally liable – it will be judged on a case-by-case basis.
 The DfE explained this to us.